 The enforcement body, the Fire and Rescue Service, publishes guidance documents by the Department of Communities and Local Government (DCLC) for buildings subject to Fire Safety Regulations (The Regulatory Reform (Fire Safety) Order 2005).
 This is especially important as the legislation does not give any detailed information on the type of system required.
 The guidance usually indicates appropriate British Standards.

 The main standard for Fire Detection & Alarm Systems is BS5839 pt.1: 2013.

 British Standard BS5839 pt.1: 2013 defines categories of systems to ensure the design and installation of a fire detection & alarm system meet the principal objectives identified in the fire risk assessment.

 The preparation of an emergency plan should involve input from emergency services and insurers to identify areas of primary risk, types risk and expected response times.
-A specification for the Fire Detection & Alarm System can then be created.
+A specification for the Fire Detection & Alarm System can then be created by your PEL Engineer.